 Report in line 3 total state wages and allocated tips from Form(s) W-2.
-Generally, your total wages and allocated tips will be the same amount reported on your U.S. 1040 or 1040A, line 7; or 1040EZ, line 1.
+Generally, your total wages and allocated tips will be the same amount reported on your U.S. Form 1040, line 1.

 Note: Following are instances that require an adjustment to these amounts: